SSOE-ECE1390/argz-gesture-based-calculator/README.md

 Brief Description:
-The goal of this project is to build a virtual webcam to allow manipulations of live-video feeds from a webcam to be used in Zoom
+The goal of this project is to develop a gesture-based calculator capable of performing basic mathematical operations such as addition, subtraction, multiplication, and division.
+The calculator will accept multiple integer inputs from a user by interpreting the user's hand gestures through live video and will perform the desired calculations as indicated by the user.

 Team Members:
-Dr Huppert (huppert1@pitt.edu)
-Yang Du (yang.du@pitt.edu)
+Zachary Waddell (zmw24@pitt.edu)
+Gabrielle Stokes (gos50@pitt.edu)
+Ram Goenka (rag334@pitt.edu)
+Allen Wang (axw12@pitt.edu)

+Milestones:
+*
+*
+*
+*
+*

 ## File Descriptions